-To distinguish between young and old identities within the MTF data set, we labeled as young those people between ages 18 and 49, and as old those people aged 50 or above.
-It is important to note that all images associated with a particular identity must align with one specific
+To distinguish between young and old identities within both MTF data sets, we labeled as young people between ages 18 and 49, and as old people aged 50 or older.

-age group.
-Any images that did not meet this criterion were removed from the data set to maintain consistency, such as images of old celebrities in their youth, or images of young celebrities when they were children.

-The search we conducted on the IMDB website resulted in selecting an equal number of celebrities from each of the four ethnicities under consideration.
+The search we conducted on the IMDB website resulted in the selection of an equal number of celebrities from each of the four ethnicities considered.
 Our selection process relied on the published lists available on the IMDB website.
 We conducted searches based on specific criteria and identified celebrities who appeared on these lists.
 The selection was made according to their presence and ranking on these lists.